-Proposal Number Proposal Vote Required for Approval 1 To elect the Board of Directors' three nominees for director to serve until the 2025 Annual Meeting of Stockholders or until their successors are elected and qualified.
-The three nominees receiving the most "For" votes will be elected; withheld votes will have no effect 2 To ratify the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+Proposal Number Proposal Vote Required for Approval 1 To elect the Board of Directors' three nominees for director to serve until the 2026 Annual Meeting of Stockholders or until their successors are elected and qualified.
+The three nominees receiving the most "For" votes will be elected; withheld votes will have no effect 2 To ratify the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
 "For" votes from the holders of a majority of shares present, via webcast or represented by proxy and entitled to vote on the matter 3 To provide an advisory non-binding vote on the compensation of our named executive officers, as disclosed in this proxy statement.
 "For" votes from the holders of a majority of shares present via webcast or represented by proxy and entitled to vote on the matter.
-4 To indicate, on an advisory basis, the frequency of stockholder advisory votes on executive compensation The frequency receiving "For" votes from the holders of a majority of shares present via webcast or represented by proxy and entitled to vote on the matter will be the frequency approved.